 - Scientific formulation:

-o Full paper: Are the hypothesis clearly stated?
+o Full paper: Are the hypotheses clearly stated?
 Are the research questions correctly formulated?
 Are the employed methods appropriate?
-Are equations / methodological framework correctly presented / justified?
+Are equations / methodological frameworks correctly presented / justified?

 o Abstract: Is the abstract informative?
 Does it contain information about the hypotheses, the research questions, the methods employed and their relevance?